 Crucial Component of Customer Relations

-Spare Parts supplied in a timely manner when they are needed contribute to the building of brand loyalty.
-They give the idea that one company’s products are durable, and encourage customers to buy further products of this specific brand.
-The aftermarket business is the most constant connection customers have with a brand, and every contact shapes their perception of its value.
-The better the service (quality of the parts and speed of delivery), the better the brand image.
+Supplying spare parts in a timely manner certainly helps companies build brand loyalty.
+This gives the idea that a company’s products are repairable, and encourages customers to continue buying products of this specific brand in the future.
+The aftermarket and spare parts businesses are the constant connection between customers and manufacturers, and every contact shapes their perception of their value.
+The better the service (quality of the parts and speed of delivery) is, the better the brand image will be.

 A Significant Revenue Source

-Spare Parts generate important income for manufacturers, whose earnings come increasingly from the services they provide their customers with.
-This trend is called servitization; manufacturers’ perspective is shifting from the sale of the product to the overall customer experience they offer.
-In the servitization’s approach, the manufacturer will provide its customers with a comprehensive experience that fulfils the customer’s expectations throughout the product’s useful life.
+Spare parts business generates important income for manufacturers, whose earnings come increasingly from the services provided to their customers.
+This trend is called servitization, meaning that manufacturers’ focus is shifting from selling the product to improving the overall customer experience offered by them.
+With this shift of mindset, manufacturers provide their customers with a comprehensive experience that fulfills the customer’s expectations throughout the product’s useful life.

 Parts Differentiation for Pricing Optimization

 Top selling spares are often picked by companies repeating OEM items and producing at low prices.
-But OEMs have assets low-cost manufacturers are deprived of.
+However, OEMs have assets which low-cost manufacturers lack.
 They benefit from stronger relationships with customers, better distribution systems, engineering resources, technical support and quality assurance.
 When it comes to spares, customers tend to favour quality, so they might choose OEM parts over cheaper options.
 Building a spare parts management strategy upon those assets enables OEMs to compete with other manufacturers.

 As non-OEM manufacturers produce spares only when the demand is high, price would be adjusted accordingly.
-During the competition phase, spare parts price would be lowered in order to compete with non OEM companies but by contrast, when the OEM is the only manufacturer to produce certain references, prices can be conveniently increased.
+During the competition phase, spare parts price would be lowered in order to compete with non-OEM companies but by contrast, when the OEM is the only manufacturer to produce certain references, prices can be increased.

 From “Design for Manufacturing” to “Design for Servicing”

-However, the spare parts business is often neglected.
-The traditional growth strategy makes managers focus on new products rather than on aftersales matters.
-As a result, spare parts management is completely left out of sales and product development, which leads to a lack of standardization in the spare parts catalogue.
-For example, if engineers pick from a limited range of standard brackets when designing a new product instead of creating a new and customised one for each product, the aftermarket management of the spares would be much easier, and spares stock will be reduced.
+Despite its potential to be quite profitable, the spare parts business is often neglected.
+The traditional growth strategy makes managers focus on new products rather than on after-sales matters.
+As a result, spare parts management is completely left out of sales and product development, which leads to a lack of standardization in the spare parts catalog.
+For example, if engineers pick from a limited range of standard brackets when designing a new product instead of creating a new and customized one for each product, the aftermarket management of spares would be much easier, and spares stock will be reduced.

-If the “Design for Manufacturing” rules are often followed by the manufacturers, so that the product is easily produced, products are generally not designed to be effortlessly repairable.
-Making sure spares as elementary parts and not sub-assembly ones, and even standardising them at best, will lead to a simplified cost-efficient spare parts management, as the lack of “Design for Servicing” focus leads to extensive numbers of references in catalogue, large warehousing and ultimately onerous cost of inventory.
+If the “Design for Manufacturing” rules are often followed by the manufacturers to easily manufacture the products, products are generally not designed to be effortlessly repaired.
+Making sure that spares are fundamental parts and not sub-assembly ones, and even standardizing them at best, will lead to a simplified and cost-efficient spare parts management.
+Lack of emphasis on “Design for Servicing” leads to extensive numbers of references in catalog, large warehousing and ultimately onerous cost of inventory.